-Even though we live here, as soon as someone says they are coming for a visit we freeze – what are we going to do with them!?
-Since moving to LA, I have become very aware of the image people have of Los Angeles – obscene traffic, out of control botoxed people, gang violence and ugly strip malls.
+Since moving to here, I have become very aware of the image people have of Los Angeles – obscene traffic, out of control botoxed people, gang violence and ugly strip malls.
 Yes, we have all of that, but we also have so much more.
 I will admit that it took me a while to get over my NorCal leanings and really see LA for all it’s amazingness.
-But now that I do, my goal with visitors is to also show them the real LA, not just reinforcing their impressions from the TV and film industry.
+But now that I do, my goal with visitors is to also show them the real LA, not just reinforce their impressions from the TV and film industry.

 Venice Canals & Beach

-I’m always surprised to not see this on many people’s lists of things to do in Los Angeles.
-The beautiful and delicate feel of the Venice Canals are always a surprise to visitors when I take them there.
-It’s such a unique place that you don’t feel you are in Los Angeles at all.
+I’m always surprised that the Venice Canals are not on many people’s lists of things to do in Los Angeles.
+The beautiful and delicate feel of the Venice Canals are always a surprise to visitors.
+It’s such a unique place that you don’t feel like you are in Los Angeles at all.
 As a bonus for children, there is a small playground (at 2401 Dell Ave) with ducks that is great bribe material or just a fun surprise for the little guests in the group.

-After a wander around the canals, head over to the beach for some sand play and to check out the touristy shops which is a must on many out of town visitor’s to do list in LA.
-If you happen to go during the winter, don’t forget the sled for some awesome sand sledding.
+After a wander around the canals, head over to the beach for some sand play and to check out Muscle Beach and the touristy shops which is a must on many out of town visitors to do list in LA.
+If you happen to go during the winter, buy a sled for some awesome sand sledding.

-End your time in Venice with a stroll on Abbott-Kinney and a meal at the up market Gjelina for possible celebrity spotting or for something chill and quick at the Los Angeles famous Lemonade.
+End your time in Venice with a stroll on Abbott-Kinney and a meal at the up market Gjelina for possible celebrity spotting or grab something quick at the Los Angeles famous Lemonade.